kentcdodds/old-kentcdodds.com/content/writing-blog/first-conference-part-1/index.md

 https://twitter.com/kent_writes/status/1095723663137984513

-To be honest it was really just a bunch of leactures bunched onto one day.
+To be honest it was really just a bunch of lectures bunched onto one day.
 I was kind of expecting exercises and things of that nature, but it's ok.
 I still think there were some useful tools that I learned in his class so I'm glad that I went.

 https://twitter.com/kent_writes/status/1095760850827132928

+It was really interesting to be an attendee of a workshop.
+So often I'm the one up front giving the workshops (as a coder) and it was kinda fun experiencing things as an attendee.
+I also developed a greater sympathy for attendees who are exhausted by the end of a long workshop day. 😩

 Mostly I had much of what I've been studying re-affirmed which is good.
 The more that I hear this stuff, the more it internalize it and the more likely I'll be